TomWright/dasel/README.md

   * [yq to dasel](#yq-to-dasel)
   * [Kubernetes](#kubernetes)
   * [XML](#xml-examples)

+## Playground

+You can test out dasel commands using the [playground](https://github.com/TomWright/daselplayground).

+It's not hosted anywhere yet but you can run it locally using docker.

 ## Installation
 You can import dasel as a package and use it in your applications, or you can use a pre-built binary to modify files from the command line.